UCF/unify-events/README.md

 2. Activate virtual environment

         source ../bin/activate
-3. Make sure that MAPS_DOMAIN and LOCATION_DATA_URL are set in settings_local.py, and that SEARCH_ENABLED and ENABLE_CLEARCACHE are set to 'False'.
+3. Make sure that MAPS_DOMAIN and LOCATION_DATA_URL are set in settings_local.py, and that ENABLE_CLEARCACHE are set to 'False'.
 4. Run import command

         python manage.py import-locations